SarthakMakhija/tech-lessons-posts/content/en/blog/refactoring_mindset/index.md

 The show method directly accesses the private fields of the `Task` class, which violates encapsulation and leads to [inappropriate intimacy](https://refactoring.guru/smells/inappropriate-intimacy) between classes.
-This is problematic because a class should have the freedom to change the internal structure of its fields without affecting other parts of the code.
+This is problematic because a class should have the freedom to change the internal structure (/type) of its fields without affecting other parts of the code.
 In other words, a class should expose behaviors that operate on its internal data rather than allowing external access to its internal state.
-This aligns with the **Tell, Don’t Ask principle**: tell the object what to do, don’t ask for its internal state.
+This aligns with the **Tell, Don’t Ask** principle: tell the object what to do, don’t ask for its internal state.

 Additionally, if we find ourselves working with a [data class](https://refactoring.guru/smells/data-class) (a class that contains data but lacks meaningful behavior), the least we can do is restrict the visibility of its getters and setters to minimize access